markusrenoldner/science-notes/Variational formulation, variational problem.md

 with a corrected linearform $l(v) - a(g,v)$.
 The solution of the old problem can be recovered from the new one by adding the offset function g:
 $$u^* = g+u$$
-#todo find out why this is so important

-## Example

 ## Source
 - Prof. Hiptmair - Numerical Methods for Partial Differential Equations, ETH lecture notes 2021, [[hiptmair-NUMPDE.pdf]]